waterfalls11/Government-of-Len-Webpage/emergency-message.md

 ---
 # Emergency Messages

+LEAS ACT | TORNADO AWARE

+ENRL has issued a TORNADO AWARE for the following provinces and territories:
+Oakley and Pibble, and Snowball.

+Rotation in a storm in this area exists.
+A tornado is not on the ground, but could be at any moment.
+You do not need to take shelter now, but if a tornado warning is issued, you should take action.
+This is a precationary message.

 LEAS ALERT | TORNADO AWARE

 ENRL has issued a TORNADO AWARE EHA for the following provinces and territories: